Test for MySQL 8 Compatibility

 If you have any site code-related issues that our team is unable to support, we have an extensive agency partner directory where you can connect with professionals: https://wpengine.com/partners/agencies/ https://www.codeable.io/partners/wpengine-offer/

-Q: What is the timeline for upgrades?
+Q: What was the timeline for upgrades?

 Q: What should I look for to determine if my site is compatible?